-There are dozens of tools for customers to find your event page to buy tickets (including your own website and even the ShowClix homepage).
+There are dozens of tools for customers to find your event listing to buy tickets (including your own website and even the ShowClix homepage).
 Our traffic data estimates, however, that at least 10% of ShowClix ticket buyers make their way to our site via a Google search.
-How do you make sure your event page ranks highly for those fans?
+How do you make sure your event listing ranks highly for those fans?

 A couple efforts we’ve made include the following:

 • Structured data and snippets.
 When you search for something, you’ll notice that the results often include extra information beyond a title and basic description of the page.
 We’re diligent about taking advantage of Google’s recognition of rich snippets that puts relevant info forward before your customers even hit the event listing.